-At Gearhouse Broadcast, we’re no strangers to eSports.
+At Gravity Media (as Gearhouse Broadcast), we’re no strangers to eSports.
 We’ve been active in this market since the outset, having been one of the first facilities companies to work out how to bring a game into a TV workflow – including overcoming the challenge of region-specific encoding.
 Ever since, we’ve been an integral part of an incredible success story, supporting the likes of Microsoft, Activision and EA Games at some of the industry’s biggest live gaming events.

 Of those, the Call of Duty World League Championship Final in 2016 is one of the most memorable.
 Call of Duty is the most successful FPS franchise in gaming history, and similarly one of the most fiercely contested pro tournaments.
 The 2016 World League Championship was held at the 17,500-seat Forum in Inglewood, California from September 1st to 4th, 2016.
 The tournament would determine the World Champions for the Call of Duty: Black Ops III season, and the prize pool of $2 million was the largest prize pool in Call of Duty eSports history. $800,000 went to the winning team.

 Consistently outstripping all other media – books, film, music, games – in terms of sales, Call of Duty is big business.
 With lifetime earnings for the franchise way over the $10 billion mark, it’s understandable why Activision would want to reach out to its fanbase and turn gaming into a physical as well as virtual experience.